 This past year was a tough one for movie theatres and studios alike.
 A variety of cinemas shut down, many for good.
 Others held on by a thread.
 Movies were delayed, then delayed again before being pushed back indefinitely or perhaps released to a streaming service.

-With life slowly getting back to normal, or at least adapting to the current reality of things, movies are once again being released and fans are looking forward to once again being entertained by their favourite actors.
-Whether you are waiting for the latest instalment of your favourite franchise, or something completely new and original, there’s bound to be something you are looking forward to in the coming months.
+With life slowly getting back to normal or at least adapting to the current reality of things, movies are once again being released and fans are looking forward to once again being entertained by their favorite actors.
+Whether you are waiting for the latest installment of your favorite franchise, or something completely new and original, there’s bound to be something you are looking forward to in the coming months.

 The Mauritanian (February 19)